 From the history of slavery in the Atlantic world to the spread of communist-inspired revolutions in China, Russia, and Latin America—from the impacts and legacies of imperialism in India and Africa to the origins and consequences of the Cold War—you investigate the intersection of ideas, cultures and economics of different people over the last 250 years in order to better understand how the contemporary world was made.

-You have the flexibility to choose from a wide range of optional modules about subjects close to home and further afield, including:
+You have the flexibility to choose from a wide range of optional modules about subjects close to home and further afield, on such topics and themes as colonialism, inequality, culture, identity, citizenship, multiculuralism and human rights.

 You are taught by award-winning academics from all over the world: our corridors are truly cosmopolitan.
 We also provide you with opportunities to explore local history and have close ties with the Essex Record Office, one of the best county record offices in the UK.

-Our students love us too – 97% of our History students expressed overall satisfaction with their course (NSS 2018).
+Our students love us too – 92% of our history students expressed overall satisfaction with their course (NSS 2020).

 By studying within our Essex Pathways Department for your foundation year, you will have access to all of the facilities that the University of Essex has to offer, as well as those provided by our department to support you: